octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_cons_example.svg)
 <small className="figure">FIGURE 33: Illustration of the `CONS` instruction</small>

-So as to illustrate the _list_ type usage take a look at the following smart contract.
+To illustrate the _list_ type usage take a look at the following smart contract.

 ```
 parameter int ;